 In his free time, Tal is an avid cook and foodie, fitness enthusiast, and enjoys any chance to play soccer.

-Tal graduated from the University of Michigan in 2018 with an M.M. in Orchestral Conducting.
-He completed his B.A. at University of Virginia (UVA) in 2014, majoring in Political Science with a concentration in US Constitutional Law.
+Tal earned his DMA and MM in Orchestral Conducting from the University of Michigan, and completed his B.A. at the University of Virginia (UVA) in 2014, majoring in Political Science with a concentration in US Constitutional Law.
 Tal's conducting teachers include Kenneth Kiesler, Kate Tamarkin, and Michael Slon.